John-Dig/portfolio/readme.md

   ### Known Issues
   1. There are **many!** All my software could use more work, I need more time!
   2. There are a few issues I'm having with images and text displaying properly.
-  3. I'm sure you can find more, if so, please send an email to (rohnfiggins@gmail.com), with the subject line: _help for your portfolio_.
+  3. I'm sure you can find more, if so, please send an email to (dontSend@nowhere.com), with the subject line: _help for your portfolio_.

 <br><br>

   ###### License

-  >Open source, free to use for any and all purposes.
+  >completed: 01/14/2023   Open source, free to everyone.